-PNSA hosts races from December through April in Oregon, Washington and Idaho.
-Points are awarded by finish position in each age category and season champions are crowned at the PNSA season finals.
-Double PNSA World Cup points will be awarded at Finals!
-Leader bibs (for PNSA season pts holders) will be awarded to the top male and female points holders to be raced in the next season.
+Pacific Northwest (PNW) Masters hosts races from December through April in Oregon, Washington and Idaho.
+Points are awarded by finish position in each age category and season champions are crowned at the PNW season finals.
+Double PNW World Cup points will be awarded at Finals!
+Leader bibs (for PNW season pts holders) will be awarded to the top male and female points holders to be raced in the next season.

 We welcome all levels of skiers, from skiers looking to challenge themselves on a longer course than NASTAR or City League, a returning junior racer who misses the sport, a racer parent who wants to experience racing for themselves, or the most avid ski racer who attends every event they can.
 Our goal is to have fun, ski with and meet new friends, fine tune our skiing skills and support Masters and Junior racing.
 We encourage racers to bring a friend to a race and spread the word about Masters Racing!
-To join our email list, register at skiracereg.com under PNSA division.
-Like us and visit us often on Facebook by searching for PNSA-Masters-Ski-Racing.
+To join our email list, register at skiracereg.com under PNW division.
+Like us and visit us often on Facebook by searching for PNW-Masters-Ski-Racing.

-- 1. Register at skiracereg.com for all events.
-See the entire schedule and register under the PNSA Division drop down.
+- Register per the event announcements and see the entire season schedule at pnwdivision. org/masters.
 Late sign-up fee of \$10 per race, 6 days or less prior to race.
 Late cancelation fees same as late sign-up fees, 6 days or less prior to race.
 DNS fees will be assessed for pre-registered racers who do not cancel by the race sign-up deadline (day before the race).
 DNS fees are the same as race fees.
 No day of race sign-ups. - 2.
-Entry fees for regular season events range from \$30 to \$50, depending on the organizer's costs for safety equipment and hill space. - 3.
+Entry fees for regular season events range from \$30 to \$75, depending on the organizer's costs for safety equipment and hill space. - 3.
 Mt.
-Bachelor PNSA Finals Entries have their own fee schedule.
+Bachelor PNW Finals Entries have their own fee schedule.
 NO day of race entries.
 Entries at and information at skiracereg.com.
 For more information, go to mbsef.org, check under Alpine, then Race Info for race announcement.
-Inquiries raceinfo@mbsef.org
+Inquiries raceinfo@mbsef.org.